 Distinctive Features.
 Its killer feature is its price.
 It costs only a fraction of most of the other cameras here but is an impressive clone of the GoPros a couple of models back.
 It also includes a splash-proof remote control and a spare battery.

-Its MSRP is $139.99 (but you can often find it for much less) and it comes in black, blue, or silver.
+It comes in black, blue, or silver.
 They’re sold through Amazon.

 Sony FDR-X3000 Action Camera

 It’s a 4K action camera that shoots video up to 4K30, 1080p120, and 720p240 and 12MP still photos (in 16:9 aspect ratio).
 Battery life is similar to GoPros, with a maximum time a little over 2 hours in its most efficient mode (1080p30 with wifi off) and an hour or so in higher video modes.
-The body itself is splashproof and dustproof, but with the waterproof housing it’s rated down to nearly 200 feet (60 meters).
+The body itself is splashproof and dustproof, but with the waterproof housing, it’s rated down to nearly 200 feet (60 meters).

 Distinctive Features: Sony has incredibly deep technology when it comes to cameras, and they’ve leveraged some of it here.
 They’ve used a ZEISS Tessar lens and their own industry-leading sensor technology.
 Probably its most impressive feature that sets it apart is the way it does video stabilization.
 It uses an optical stabilization, which will often give better results than the digital stabilization that most of its competitors use.
-There’s also an unusual Motion Shot LE mode which is a single image comprise of multiple shots to show a sequence.
-You can also livestream.
+There’s also an unusual Motion Shot LE mode which is a single image comprises of multiple shots to show a sequence.
+You can also live stream.
 They’ve also enabled the option for unusually high bitrate recording with potentially much higher quality, up to 100 Mbps.
 And it comes with a remote control, which is a nice little perk rather than having it as an optional extra.

 There’s another fancier remote available as an optional extra, the Live-View Remote, that is a pretty compelling feature by itself.
 It provides not just the usual controls but also a live view of what the camera is seeing.
 While you can do that through mobile apps with other cameras, there are times that having a dedicated, small viewer has its advantages.